-Her work has appeared Atlantic Business Magazine, USA Today, Eaten (the world’s first food history magazine) and Trivago Magazine.
+She is the restaurant critic for The Telegram, and her bylines include CBC, Atlantic Business Magazine, USA Today, and Eaten (the world’s first food history magazine).
 Her monthly on Food Bloggers of Canada‘s website explores the history of iconic Canadian foods and she is passionate about community cookbooks.

 Researching has become a lifestyle for Gabby.
 After completing an MA in Art History at the University of Toronto in 2012, she moved to Halifax, ate her way through the city and started thefoodgirlintown.com a blog devoted to (mis)adventures in travelling to eat.
 She completed my Bachelor of Journalism at the University of King’s College in 2015 and has worked in a variety of editorial roles since.

 Gabby also works on food-styling projects for a range of national campaigns and led food photography workshops.
 Her love for setting up the perfect overhead Instagram shot led to a promotion to Social Media Manager during her tenure as Associate Editor at Atlantic Business Magazine.